gitsindonesia/ui-component/docs/guide/customization.md

 ## Brand Colors

-There are 5 named colors which come with itws own shade from `50-900` like tailwind.
+There are 5 named colors which come with its own shade from 50 to 900 like tailwind.

 - primary
 - secondary